S Corp vs. LLC: Which One Should I Form

 Finding the Best Business Attorney

 If you need help deciding between an S Corp and LLC, you can request a proposal directly from me by clicking request a proposal on the sidebar or you can post a job on UpCounsel's marketplace to get multiple free custom quotes from UpCounsel lawyers.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.